Converting T1-weighted MRI from 3T to 7T quality using deep learning: Discussion

-Many of the aforementioned clinical use cases would benefit from an even better performing model, and will likely only be possible with a model that is generalizable beyond our dataset.
+Many of the aforementioned clinical use cases would benefit from an even better performing model, and will likely only be possible with a model that is generalizable beyond our dataset, which was acquired on only one pair of 3T-7T scanners.
 While our model can be adapted to other sites with paired 3T and 7T data, we would like to build a model that can synthesize 7T images from 3T images from any source.
 We are continuing to train our model on additional datasets to help make that possible.
-Many clinical and research tasks would also benefit from synthesis of both T1-weighted and T2-weighted data\citep{Li2024}, and we are currently working toward this goal.
+Many clinical and research tasks would also benefit from synthesis of both T1-weighted and T2-weighted data \citep{Li2024}, and we are currently working toward this goal.
 Other future directions include enhancing our models through augmentation, and through transfer learning from MRI-based foundation models \citep{Sun2024,Tak2024,Cox2024,wang2025triadvisionfoundationmodel,Su2025}.
 Our study also comes with a number of limitations that can be improved upon in future efforts.
-As mentioned above, our model may or may not have been limited by its 2D-slice approach, and would also benefit from exploring segmentation accuracy on other regions besides the amygdala.
-Furthermore, our amygdala segmentation task uses manual segmentation as a ground truth, but this is not a ground truth because there are many protocols for amygdala segmentation.
+As mentioned above, our model may or may not have been limited by its 2D-slice approach, and would also benefit from models that mitigate or eliminate this slicing bias.
+Our segmentation task did not use manual segmentation as a ground truth, preventing us from drawing conclusions as to whether segmentations from synthetic 7Ts are actually more precise than the 3T segmentations.
+The true 7T segmentations may not always be more precise, and other factors like co-registration imprecision could influence Dice score similarities.
+We also note that the high time-of-flight contrast in the 7T makes blood vessels visible on the 7T images where they are not visible on the 3T images.
+We did not investigate whether our synthetic 7T images could learn to accurately visualize blood vessels, though this may be an interesting pursuit for future studies.
 There was also a possibility of bias in the survey answers, since the 7T images were easy to identify by the MRI professionals.
 Additionally, despite being good, there is still room for improvements of 7T acquisitions, and future models could be made even better by training on 7T data with even greater contrast, sharpness or resolution, and with less artifacts.
+Another major limitation affecting this work and its future application is the difficulty in systematically screening for hallucinations.
+Hallucinations are often subtle enough to evade detection using traditional performance metrics \citep{buugday2026triggering,kim2026hallugen}, and yet can have legitimate clinical consequences.
+For example, a 2D model like ours could depict the most inferior point of a gyrus as a white matter lesion, as both would appear as dark spots surrounded by white matter on the 3T image.
+Anecdotally, we did not observe hallucinations in our data, but we did not do a systematic screening.
+We are encouraged by recent progress in developing frameworks for detection of hallucinations in medical images \citep{kim2026hallugen,kim2025tackling,tivnan2024hallucination}.
+Applications of these frameworks will be absolutely necessary for translation of this and similar work to clinical practice.
 Finally, the road to regulatory approval of a new clinical tool is long and especially arduous for AI-based approaches.
 While we strive to build a tool with clinical utility, there is still much work to be done to validate the usefulness of this approach and approaches like it.

 In conclusion, we present a 3T-to-7T synthesis model for T1-weighted brain MRI that shows improved quantitative similarity to real 7T over state-of-the-art models, improves subjective quality of images, and shows some evidence for enhancing segmentation of medial temporal lobe structures.
 Future work will continue to develop this model toward generalizability and will seek to test its value in real-life clinical use cases.